ilkka/docker-play-test/README.md

 Docker play test
 ================

-This is a demonstration of a problem with Docker + Play framework: containers that exit immediately after startup is finished.
+This was a demonstration of a problem with Docker + Play framework: containers that exit immediately after startup is finished.
+The problem was fixed by [Docker Compose supporting the `stdin_open` option](http://stackoverflow.com/a/30177216/15064).

+The information below describes the problematic behavior *before* the fix.

 Build the container
 -------------------